 - course name, number and instructor’s name;

-- any materials necessary for your test as authorized by the instructor (e.g., calculator, notes, books, etc.).
+- any materials necessary for your test as authorized by the instructor (e.g., calculator, notes, books, scantrons, blue books, etc.).

 Acts of Academic Dishonesty

 Students/Clients caught participating in academic dishonesty will be asked to leave the Testing Center.
-Their information will be forwarded to the referring instructor, testing company, and/or the Dean of Students.
+Their information (to include video footage and screenshots) will be forwarded to the referring instructor, testing company, and/or the Dean of Student Affairs.

 Students Requiring Special Testing Accommodations

-- Contact the Education Access Center prior to the test to identify appropriate accommodations as needed.
-Testing staff members do not implement special accommodations without the approval of the EAC office.
+- Contact the Accessibility Resources prior to the test to identify appropriate accommodations as needed.
+Testing staff members do not implement special accommodations without the approval of the Accessibility Resources office.